-Play up the length of your legs.
+17. Play up the length of your legs.

 It's no wonder heels are considered such a sexy accessory: A 2004 study published in the journal Proceedings of the Royal Society B: Biological Sciences suggested that there's a link between leg length in women and their perceived attractiveness.

-Tilt your head.
+18. Tilt your head.

 According to a 2015 study published in the International Journal of Behavioral Ethology, when given photos of women to review, people deemed those with their heads tilted down as more attractive than their non-tilted counterparts more than 60 percent of the time.

-And you're not alone: A 2016 study published in the journal PLoS One revealed that smiling not only makes people appear younger to others, but more attractive as well.
+And you're not alone: A 2016 study published in the journal PLoS One revealed that smiling not only makes people appear younger to others but more attractive as well.